kristofferkjeldby/SharedCache/README.md

          clear string cache
 ```

-To construct a shared list cache for the object type `MyCacheObject` we use the following constructor using a RedisStringCache as a second level cache:
+To construct a shared list cache for the object type `MyCacheObject` we use the following constructor:

 ```
 new SharedCustomListCache<MyCacheObject>(
    cacheName,
-   new RedisStringCache(cacheName),
    new AlwaysClearPredicate(true, true),
    new JsonCacheSerializer<MyCacheObject>(),
 );
 ```

+This will create a `SharedCustomListCache` using the second level cache method configured in the setting `SharedCache.Html.SecondLevelSharedCustomCacheMethod`.
+This will allow us to use e.g. a FileStringCache locally and a RedisStringCache on test environments.
+It will also put the cache on the CM server in clearOnlyMode (configured in the setting `SharedCache.Html.SharedCustomCacheClearOnly`).
+This means that the cache on the CM server will not add content to the second level cache.
+This prevents unpublished items on the CM server from interfering with the CD servers cache.

-In this case the `AlwaysClearPredicate` has been set to `ClearOnGlobal = true` and `UseSiteNameAsCacheKey = true` which means that if an item is published within a specific site, the whole cache will not be cleared, but the publish will only remove the cache key matching the site name.
+Also, in this case the `AlwaysClearPredicate` has been set to `ClearOnGlobal = true` and `UseSiteNameAsCacheKey = true` which means that if an item is published within a specific site, the whole cache will not be cleared, but the publish will only remove the cache key matching the site name.

 Often instead of using the `AlwaysClearPredicate` clear predicate, a better alternative is to use the `TemplateClearPredicate` which will allow you to configure a list of trigger templates, so only items using these templates will clear the cache upon publish.

 Also instead of hard-coding the second level cache, SharedCache offers a StringCacheFactory where the type can be read for e.g. a Sitecore setting.
-This will allow us to use e.g. a FileStringCache locally and a RedisStringCache on test environments.

 ## Initialization of shared caches